 Another area to explore on the topic of sex in Tarot is theme decks, be they sexual, erotic, sensual or pornographic.
 More will be written about this in the second part of this article on “Sexual Symbolism and Meaning in Tarot.”
 For now, please enjoy the sensual underwater photography of Seattle artist, Shelly Corbett, from her art deck “Abyssal Tarot.”

-Beyond Worlds – Your Tarot Tribe with Donnaleigh and friends aired a discussion with me on the topic of “Sex in Tarot” on June 26, 2011.
-Feel free to download this BlogTalkRadio internet radio show to hear our lively exchange on this unique subject.
+Beyond Worlds – Your Tarot Tribe with Donnaleigh and friends aired a discussion with me on the topic of “Sex in Tarot” on June 26, 2011 (may have expired/removed).

 Credit and thanks go to the following Tarot artists for their generous permission to display their cards in this article.